MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 * /Assets/Editor/* - helper editors scripts
 * /Assets/Plugins/* - plugin binaries and scripts
 * /Assets/Scripts/* - helper game scripts
-* /Assets/WinIntegrationExample/* - see FaceFlip.unity a small game with win integration test points (optional)
+* /Assets/WinIntegrationExample/* - see FaceFlip.unity a small game with win integration test points (optional, but you can test out facebook, exception logging, and some helper class method outputs for example)

 Ensure that the ProductName in PlayerSettings is correct and matches the game name.
 It this value that will be used to script the Windows Solution and set up the build server.